avdaredevil/git-loc/README.md

 ***Note:** This will ONLY track activity that you did using PRs, direct commits to `master` will not count!*

 ## General Usage
-## How to get all dependencies with license and source code?

 ### Setup
 ```bash
 $ npm i -g git-loc